OzzyCzech/ozzyczech.cz/content/apple/Toggle Hidden Files in Finder.md

 killall Finder
 ```

 Save application.
 From now can Tooggle

+#macOS